flofuchs/o3-virt-setup/README.md

 - Installs a set of common packages
 - Makes sure the `stack` user exists
+- Sets up rhci-tripleo-api
-- Sets up tripleo-common including the temporary/unmerged tripleo-api patch
+- Sets up tripleo-common including the initial mistral integration patch
 - Sets up the validations API
 - Sets up tripleo-ui
 - Adds cors settings for keystone and ironic
-- Opens API ports for tripleo-common/tripleo-ui/validations in iptables config
+- Opens API ports for rhci-tripleo-api/tripleo-ui/validations in iptables config

 ## TO DO

-- Add Mistral setup
 - Add Zaqar setup
 - Start APIs in screen or tmux sessions